 - Milk: It needs to be warm (approx 35C/95F if you use a thermometer) as this helps activate the yeast initially and provides moisture to the dough.

 - Sugar: Whilst providing sweetness, it feeds the yeast and helps activate it.

 - Flour: Use plain flour (all-purpose flour) to provide structure to the dough.

 - Salt: Always necessary to season any bread to help add flavour, otherwise it will taste bland.

-- Eggs: Acts as a binding agent but also adds flavour and richness.
+- Eggs: I use large eggs and they act as a binding agent but also add flavour and richness.

 - Vanilla Bean Paste: I add it to the dough when making sweet bread combined with other sweet toppings.
 It adds depth of flavour to the dough.
 If making a brioche loaf to eat with savoury foods, then feel free to omit the vanilla paste.

 - Butter: An invaluable and necessary addition when making enriched brioche bread as it adds immeasurable flavour and aids in providing that tender crumb.
 Brioche just isn’t brioche without butter!
 Go for unsalted butter as you can control the amount of salt added, plus salted butter contains higher water content than unsalted.